Abak

-The major economic activities of the people are palm produce.
+The major economic activities of the people are palm production.
 Before the civil war, Abak Division was the major producer of palm oil and kernel exported through river ports at Ntak Ibesit and Ikot Okoro.
 Abak has natural resources which include, rich mineral deposits such as sand, gravel, clay, salt and crude oil (corked).
 It is situated in the tropical rain forest that supplies abundant palm produce, cassava and various vegetables.

 Climate

-Abak, which is 0 feet (0 meters) above sea level, has a tropical monsoon climate (Am classification).
+Abak, which is 0 metres (0 feet, 0 yards) above sea level, has a tropical monsoon climate (Am classification).
 The district's annual temperature is 28.5 °C (83.3 °F), which is -0.96% lower than the national average for Nigeria.
-Abak usually experiences 294.64 wet days per year, or 342.88 millimetres (13.5 inches), or an average of 13.5 inches of precipitation per year.
+Abak usually experiences 294.64 wet days per year, 342.88 millimetres or 13.5 inches of precipitation per year.

+Cloud

+In Abak, the average percentage of the sky covered by clouds experiences massive seasonal variation over the course of the year.
+The clearest month of the year in Abak is December, where on average the sky is clear, mostly clear, or partly cloudy 37% of the time.
+The cloudiest month of the year in Abak is April, where on average the sky is overcast or mostly cloudy 88% of the time.

 History

 Abak became the seat of Government in 1902 after the war conquest of the British armed forces that invaded the valley lying between the Ediene and Abak Clans.
 The outcome of that victory penetration into the hinterland by the colonial soldiers and eventual installation of the government.
 Valley in the local language is called "Aba-ag" and fighting is "Anwan."
 By joining the two words "Aba-ag" and "Anwan" the name "Aba-ag Ikot Anwan" was given to the newly established entity.
 The seat of Government kept growing until 1957 and 1958 when it gained the status of Divisional Council Headquarters.
 At the establishment, the area included the present Ukanafun, Oruk Anam, Etim Ekpo, Ika and the present Abak.
 All the places mentioned here have been developed to become full-fledged local government areas.

 At the end of the civil war, the South Eastern State Government was created and Abak became one of the Development Administrative Headquarters with the local government reforms of 1976, Abak became a full-fledged Local Government Area and has remained so till date.